31 “Must Ask” Questions When Buying Foreclosed Properties (As part of due diligence)

 12. How much is the annual real property tax and is it updated?

-13. If the real property tax is not updated, Who shall shoulder the updating of the real property tax up to the time you buy the property?
+13. Is the real property tax or amilyar updated?
+If not, who shall shoulder the updating of the real property tax up to the time you buy the property?
 Usually, real property taxes of foreclosed properties are left unpaid for a number of years resulting in a significant amount in arrears and penalties.
-Normally the seller does the updating but you should verify this.
+It might even get included in a tax delinquent property auction.
+Normally the seller does the updating to avoid these, but you should verify this.
+To learn more about real property tax or amilyar, read this: Amilyar in the Philippines: A Simple Guide to Real Property Taxes

 14. Are there any other taxes applicable to the purchase of the property like VAT, etc?
 If yes, how much?
 Again, you should avoid any surprises that could eat up all your profits and could even result in a loss for you.